JuliusJaenchen/mindmap-explainable-ai/docs/05 Unidirectory Explained.md

 ![Untitled](images/Unidirectory/Untitled%205.png)

-You can navigate those quotes and see their content, local graph and metadata
+You can navigate those quotes and see their content, local graph, and metadata

 ![Untitled](images/Unidirectory/Untitled%206.png)